 Program GoalsA graduate of this major should be able to:

-- create projects with a balanced attention to concept, form, and function.
+- create design projects with attention to form and function.

-- communicate concepts effectively using verbal and visual skills.
+- communicate design rationale clearly using verbal and visual skills.

-- apply the grid in the design of visual communication projects.
+- apply the graphic design process to design projects.

-- demonstrate the ability to use type as a graphic design element.
+- demonstrate the ability to collaborate and critique through the design process.

 Students must earn a grade of 'C' or better in all courses with an ART and PHO course designator to receive credit for their completion.
 Students earning a 'D' or below must retake courses in which they are deficient before those courses can be considered as meeting the prerequisite requirements for more advanced courses.
 Failure to achieve a grade of 'C' or above in a course, after the maximum attempts allowed by College policy, results in withdrawal from the major in which the course is required.